This shouldn’t be news to you: you should be wearing sunscreen.

 If an ounce of prevention is worth a pound of cure, then this little bottle contains 3.04326 pounds of cure.
 (It’s about 3 ounces, is what I’m trying to say, and costs anywhere from $7 – $15 dollars depending on where you buy it.
 Darn Korean imports and their lack of standardized American retail prices!)
 The Biore Watery Gel and Biore Watery Essence both get a lot of love on the internet, and for good reason — quick absorption, no white cast, high UVB/UVA ratings.
 (I tried both at the same time and don’t remember why I repurchased the gel rather than essence.
 They’re both fine, though the Essence is more famous.)

 Mine has little specks of white floating in a watery greenish-white base.
-It spreads over the skin with ease, absorbs almost instantly, and leaves no white case or annoying residue that might interfere with your makeup application.
+It spreads over the skin with ease, absorbs almost instantly, and leaves no white cast or annoying residue that might interfere with your makeup application.
 It is a delight to use.
 It also smells lightly of tart lemon (which I find very pleasant) because of added fragrance.
 (Not ideal, but whatever.)

 Annoyingly, Biore keeps reformatting these — some have alcohol near the top of the ingredients list while others don’t seem to have any denatured alcohol at all; dimethicone travels up and down the ingredients list; a bottle formatted for sale in Singapore might have parabens while the Korean-market version doesn’t; etc. As the ingredients on the packaging are in Korean, and I do not speak Korean, I’ve learned to cross-reference bottle design with ingredients lists on COSDNA.